bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM is the browsers interpretation of HTML.

 2. What is an event?

+An event is something that happens in the DOM

 3. What is an event listener?

+Event listener checks to see if something occured in the DOM

 4. Why would we convert a NodeList into an Array?

+NodeList doesnt have all the array methods like array does

 5. What is a component?
+A component is an HTML, CSS, and JS used together to make reusable elements.

 ### Git Set up